-Parameter no. for result: Q parameter in which the SQL server reports the result: 0: no error

-1: error occurred (erroneous handle, value range exceeded/fallen below or erroneous data format)

-Database: SQL access ID: Q parameter with the handle for identifying the result set (also see SQL SELECT)
+- ▶ Parameter no. for result: Q parameter, in which the SQL server has reported the result: - 0: No error occurred - 1: Error occurred (incorrect handle, value outside of value range or incorrect data format) - Database: SQL access ID: Q parameter with the handle for identifying the result set (also see SQL SELECT).

-Row number is programmed directly

-40 SQL UPDATEQ1 HANDLE Q5 INDEX5